Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Monte Carlo Experiments

 As discussed earlier, the model is complete under $H_0$.
 We estimate $\delta_0$ using the restricted MLE.
 The sample size is set to 2500, 5000, or 7500.
 This choice is motivated by the sample size used in the empirical application.

 The size of the score test is reported in Table \ref{tab:size}.
-The size of the test is controlled properly with $n=7500$.
-Still, there are small size distortions when the sample size is smaller.
+The size of the test is controlled properly across all sample sizes, while it tends to be slightly conservative when $n$ is small.

 Under alternative hypotheses, multiple equilibria may be predicted.
 If this is the case, we select an outcome according to one of the following selection mechanisms.
 The first design uses a selection mechanism, which selects $(1, 0)$ out of $G(u_i|x_i;\theta)=\{(1, 0), (0, 1)\}$ if an i.i.d.
 Bernoulli random variable $\nu_{i}$ takes 1.
 In the second design, we generate data from the least favorable distribution, which draws an independent outcome sequence from the least favorable distribution $Q_{\theta_1}\in \mathcal Q_{\theta_1}$.